panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 1st Telco.md

 #### 2.4.
 AAI

-A 2 days hands on meeting is plan at Amsterdam the 14th/15th of March, in order to discuss more carefully eduTeams with GEANT and if possible set up a pilot.
+Jean-François reported that a 2 days hands-on meeting is plan at Amsterdam the 14th/15th of March, in order to discuss more carefully eduTeams with GEANT and if possible set up a small pilot.
 Reporting should be done during the May UmbrellaID meeting that PSI is setting up.

+EGI is interested to attend.

 ### 3. AOB